 Getting this coverage is a must if you'll be driving regularly with family members, like sending and picking up kids from school or your spouse from work.

-Living in a disaster-prone country, both experienced and inexperienced drivers in the Philippines need to get an Acts of Nature (AON) coverage for natural disasters such as typhoons, floods, and earthquakes.
+Living in a disaster-prone country, both experienced and inexperienced drivers in the Philippines need to get Acts of God insurance coverage for natural disasters such as typhoons, floods, and earthquakes.
 This type of insurance coverage is a requirement when you buy a car through an auto loan from the bank.

 If you have this coverage, the car insurance provider will reimburse others for damage you may cause to somebody else's vehicle, building, fence, lamp post, or other property.

 3. Compare Car Insurance Quotes

 After deciding on the types of coverage you need, you can start getting cost estimates from different car insurance providers.
 Car insurance premiums vary from one provider to another, so it's important to compare multiple quotes to find the best deal.

 Don't make the mistake of buying the first car insurance quote you get because chances are, you'll be missing out on a better deal with another company.